nordic-rse/nordic-rse.github.io/content/_index.md

 ### News

+- On March 12th 2026, during our annual meeting, we elected a new board!
+See our [Governance](/about/governance/) page for the new composition.
+Good luck to the new board for the new year!
 - The [**Nordic-RSE conference 2026**](https://nordic-rse.org/nrse2026/) will happen in **Tromsø**, Norway on June 9-10 2026!
 - One of our members [was at RSECon2025](/blog/rsecon-worldwide/) in UK and has brought back lots of motivation!
 - RSEs in Finland's capital region [met to celebrate International RSE Day](/blog/int-rse-day/) on October 9th!